 Use separate Microsoft Sentinel instances for each region.
 While Microsoft Sentinel can be used in multiple regions, you might have requirements to separate data by team, region, or site, or regulations and controls that make multi-region models impossible or more complex than needed.
 Using separate instances and workspaces for each region helps to avoid bandwidth / egress costs for moving data across regions.

 Consider the following when working with multiple regions:

 Egress costs generally apply when the Log Analytics or Azure Monitor agent is required to collect logs, such as on virtual machines.

 Internet egress is also charged, which might not affect you unless you export data outside your Log Analytics workspace.
 For example, you might incur internet egress charges if you export your Log Analytics data to an on-premises server.

 Bandwidth costs vary depending on the source and destination region and collection method.
 For more information, see:

 Use templates for your analytics rules, custom queries, workbooks, and other resources to make your deployments more efficient.
 Deploy the templates instead of manually deploying each resource in each region.

 Connectors that are based on diagnostics settings do not incur in-bandwidth costs.
 For more information, see Data transfers charges using Log Analytics.

 For example, if you decide to collect logs from Virtual Machines in East US and send them to a Microsoft Sentinel workspace in West US, you'll be charged ingress costs for the data transfer.
-Since the Log Analytics agent compresses the data in transit, the size charged for the bandwidth may be lower than the size of the logs in Microsoft Sentinel.
+Since the Log Analytics agent compresses the data in transit, the size charged for the bandwidth might be lower than the size of the logs in Microsoft Sentinel.